ZTanvir/wp-task-form/README.md

 ## Setup

-To run this project first download the folder or clone the folder with git clone.Copy the folder to wordpress/wp-content/plugins.From wordpress turn on the Task Manager plugin.
+To run this project first download the folder or clone the folder with git clone.Copy the folder to wordpress/wp-content/plugins.From wordpress turn on the Task Form plugin.